shakfu/py-js/README.md

 ## Prior Art and Thanks

-Every now and then when I am developing a patch in Max, I yearn for some simple python function or the other, like the `any` and `all` builtins for example, and I then spend more time than I want researching a Max workaround.
+I was motivated to start this project because I yearned to to use some python libraries or functions in Max.

-Thinking that there must be a max external out there, I looked around and found the following:
+Looking around for for a python max external I found the following:

-- Thomas Grill's [py/pyext – Python scripting objects for Pure Data and Max](https://grrrr.org/research/software/py/) which looked very promising but then I read that the 'available Max port is not actively maintained.'
+- Thomas Grill's [py/pyext – Python scripting objects for Pure Data and Max](https://grrrr.org/research/software/py/) which seemed very promising but then I read that the 'available Max port is not actively maintained.'
 I also noted that it's written in C++ and needs an additional [c++ flext](http://grrrr.org/ext/flext) layer to compile.
-But I was further dissuaded from diving in as it supported only python 2 which seemed difficult to swallow considering it is no longer supported.
+I was further dissuaded from diving in as it supported, at the time, only python 2 which seemed difficult to swallow considering it was no longer supported.
 Ironically, this project has become more active recently, so the above may no longer apply.

 - [max-py](https://github.com/njazz/max-py) -- Embedding Python 2 / 3 in MaxMSP with pybind11.
-This looks like a reasonable effort, but only 9 commits and no further commits for 16 months as of this writing.
-Again c++ and using pybind11 which I'm not familiar with.
+This looks like a reasonable effort, but only 9 commits and no further commits for 2 years as of this writing.

 - [nt.python_for_max](https://github.com/2bbb/nt.python_for_max) -- Basic implementation of python in max using a fork of Graham Wakefield's old c++ interface.
 Hasn't really been touched in 3 years.

-Around the time of the beginning of the covid-19 lockdown, I stumbled upon Iain Duncan's [Scheme for Max](https://github.com/iainctduncan/scheme-for-max) project, and I was quite inspired by his efforts to embed a scheme implementation into a Max external.
+Around the time of the beginning of my first covid-19 lockdown, I stumbled upon Iain Duncan's [Scheme for Max](https://github.com/iainctduncan/scheme-for-max) project, and I was quite inspired by his efforts and approaches to embed a scheme implementation into a Max external.

-So I decided, during a period with less distractions than usual, to try to make a minimal python3 external, learn the max sdk, the python c-api, and how to write more than a few lines of c that won't crash.
+So it was decided, during a period with less distractions than usual, to try to make a minimal python3 external, learn the max sdk, the python c-api, and how to write more than a few lines of c that didn't crash.

 It's been an education and I have come to understand precisely a quote I remember somewhere about the c language: that it's "like a scalpel".
 I painfully now understand this to mean that in skilled hands it can do wonders, otherwise you almost always end up killing the patient.